 Our products and product candidates address indications for the diverse fields of tissue repair, aesthetics and organ manufacturing, and, we believe, are ushering in a new era in regenerative and aesthetic medicine.
-Our flagship rhCollagen BioInk product line is ideal for 3D bioprinting of tissues and organs.
-In October 2018, CollPlant, our wholly-owned subsidiary, entered into a license agreement with LB, a public benefit corporation and wholly-owned subsidiary of United Therapeutics Corporation, pursuant to which CollPlant and LB are collaborating in 3D bio-printing development of engineered lungs or lung substitutes, and LB is using our BioInks in order to manufacture 3D bioprinted lungs for transplant in humans.
+In February 2021, we entered into a Development, Exclusivity and Option Products Agreement with AbbVie, pursuant to which we and AbbVie will collaborate in the development and commercialization of dermal and soft tissue filler products for the medical aesthetics market, using our rhCollagen technology and AbbVie's technology.